 Patching With Sod

 A quicker method is to patch the bare spot by cutting a patch from a roll of grass sod.
 This is a good method if you have several bare patches to treat.
 A roll of sod costs only a few dollars, and you can cut many patches from a single roll.

 - Use a sharp shovel or garden knife to cut a patch of sod grass that is slightly bigger than the bare patch in your lawn.
 The patch should extend 2 inches or so beyond the edges of the bare spot into the healthy grass area.
 Place the patch over the bare spot.

 - Use a sharp shovel to "trace" around the sod patch into the healthy lawn around the bare spot.

 - Loosen up the soil in your patch area, using a shovel, garden rake, or cultivator.
-You want the soil nice and loose so the grass roots in your sod patch can quickly grow down into the soil.
+You want the soil nice and loose so that the roots in your sod patch can quickly grow down into the soil.

-- Place the sod patch into the excavated area, and roll it or compress it down into the ground by walking on it repeatedly.
+- Place the sod patch into the excavated area, and compress it down into the ground by walking on it repeatedly.